PhaneeChowdary/OnlineStore/README.md

 - **client.Client.java**: Acts as the client application, looking up remote objects in the RMI registry and invoking their methods to perform operations like product management, user authentication, and shopping cart manipulation.

-## Usage
+## To run this project in your local machine:

-To deploy this application:
+Follow these steps:
 1. Navigate to the project directory.
 2. In terminal run `make` command to compile the entire project.
 3. Run `make run-server` to initialize and bind remote objects.